Your Relationship Is Making the Postpartum Depression Worse

 What Breaks the Cycle

-In the therapy room, that naming often sounds like this: I stop the back-and-forth and say something like: I don't think this fight is about groceries.
+In the therapy room, that naming sounds like this: I stop the back-and-forth and say something like, "I don't think this fight is about groceries.
 I think postpartum depression has entered the relationship and now both of you are organizing yourselves around it.
-She is protesting because she feels abandoned.
-He is backing away because he thinks whatever he does will fail.
-Then I turn to the partner who has been shutting down and ask directly: when she is crying or angry like this, what happens inside you right before you go quiet?
+One of you is reaching harder because it feels like the connection is disappearing.
+The other is pulling back because it feels like nothing they do is landing."
+Then I turn to the partner who has been pulling back and ask directly: when your partner is crying or angry like this, what happens inside you right before you go quiet?

 If You're Reading This at 2 A.M.

-One of the most consistent things I see in couples who find their way through this is that they started by naming the pattern out loud.
-Not to a therapist necessarily.
-Sometimes to each other, sometimes in the most imprecise way.
-"I think we're both really struggling right now and I don't know how to fix it but I don't want us to keep going like this."
-I have watched couples start to turn toward each other with something as imprecise as "I don't know what to do anymore but I don't want us to keep going like this."
-That is enough.
+What I have seen in couples who find their way through this is that they started by naming the pattern out loud.
+Sometimes just to each other, in the most perfectly, imperfectly words available.
+"I don't know what to do anymore but I don't want us to keep going like this."

 Postpartum Depression and Relationship Problems: Your Questions Answered